timmalstead/flash_lights/README.md

 #### Special Thanks

-Big thanks to my instructors Michael Christenson, Michael Siller, Clayton Wang and James Haff for all the help figuring out intervals and the patient explanations of why asynchronous programming *just doesn't work that way*.
+Big thanks to my instructors Michael Christenson, Michael Siller, Clayton Wang and James Haff for all the help figuring out intervals, sounds and the patient explanations of why asynchronous programming *just doesn't work that way*.

 Thanks to all my fellow students in SEI CC 5 (**Cranberry Gobblers 4 Lyfe!**) for all the encouragement, opinions and laughs.